HomeNewsGoats, Exploits, An Aurora Filled Sky, and Games Done & Gone

+Aurora taking Sky: Children of Light into the Stratosphere.
 In a recent interview Jenova Chen, founder and CEO of Thatgamecompany, creators of Sky: Children of Light, revealed that more than 1.6 million players have attended the Aurora Concert that first occurred on December 8.
 This has been achieved through the intense work of the programmers and servers to maintain instances of around 4000 players, each with emote interactivity to the entire instance and a text based proximal chat with players in their row.
 Contrasted to other games’ concerts, such as Fortnite with only 40 people per room, highlights the near year of work of the team at Thatgamecompany to make it happen.
 The show officially called “The Musical Voyage” contains several performances from Aurora where players are collectively involved in the visual space.
 The performance has been playing every 4 hours since, with the last show to play January 1st.

 Now, normally I’d do games coming out… but since there are none, I thought I’d list some of the games that Shutdown this year.